 Although it’s impossible to completely escape this type of muscle soreness if you’re tearing those tiny muscle fibers, it is possible to reduce the effects of post-exercise muscle soreness:

-The Foam Roller: It can feel like unbearable torture to some, but many people use cylindrical form rollers to reduce the impact of muscle soreness.
-Using body weight exercises, you can use a foam cylinder to roll out the tightness of the muscles and the tissue that connects them.
+It can feel like unbearable torture to some, but many people use cylindrical form rollers to reduce the impact of muscle soreness.
+While doing body weight exercises, you can use a foam cylinder to roll out the tightness of the muscles and the tissue that connects them.